 Scholars may engage in outside activities as long as they do not conflict with Urban’s mission and interests.
 Outside activities are not allowed when they violate the law, prevent an employee from doing their job or following Urban policies, compete with work performed by Urban, or allow an employee personal financial gain from work they are performing for Urban.

 We believe our audiences should know about a researcher’s affiliations, so we require that our experts disclose them publicly in their bios on urban.org.
 When those affiliations are particularly relevant to a subject of study, they are noted in publications, too.
 In some cases, Urban’s senior leadership may decide that based on an outside affiliation, an expert must be recused from a project altogether.

 When researchers are publishing or speaking about work they have performed at Urban, they should identify themselves as such and take care to ground their insights in evidence.
 If researchers are publishing or speaking about work they have performed for another organization, they must identify that organization and be explicit that they are not representing Urban.

 Sharing knowledge without engaging in political activity

 Under no circumstances can Urban resources be used for political activity.
-When lawmakers or candidates ask for advice, Urban experts may respond to those requests so long as they would provide the same insights to any other lawmaker or candidate in a non-exclusive manner.
-Urban does not restrict the personal activities of employees on their own time, which are considered private.
+When lawmakers or candidates ask for advice, Urban experts may respond to those requests as long as they would provide the same insights to any other lawmaker or candidate in a nonexclusive manner.
+Urban does not restrict the personal activities of employees on their own time; such activities are considered private.